shivankgarg98/freebsd/sys/security/audit/audit_nfs_design.md

 5. **How would the NFS audit record look like?**

 a.
 HEADER_TOKEN - can we use **Expanded Header Token** here and the Machine Address field to store client info??
 See `struct auditinfo_addr`
+b. information of the subject: some token describing subect info.
+c. information of the object affected by event. (that is some token describing file)
-b. some token depending on RPC. for instance, it can describing a file, some attr, or some text, or IP address etc. See bsm_token.c and audit.log(5) for all such possibilty.
+c. event-specific information: some token depending on RPC. for instance, it can describing a file, some attr, or some text, or IP address etc. See bsm_token.c and audit.log(5) for all such possibilty.
-c. subject token
 d. return token

 Can I add a new token(NFS RPC) for the associating the already defined events(AUE_OPEN, etc.) and this wil differentiate the NFS server audit records when a client access the NFS shared dir v/s when some user on server access the NFS shared dir